-Always check your local regulations before you list your space on Airbnb or another of these types of platforms, and if you don’t own the space, ensure that short-term sublets are allowed — check your lease or ask your landlord directly.
+Always check your local regulations before you list your space on Airbnb or another of these types of platforms.
+If you don’t own the space, ensure that short-term sublets are allowed.
+Check your lease or ask your landlord directly.

 Real Estate Investing Groups and Passive Investing

-You may have noticed that many of the active real estate investment opportunities listed above do require substantial upfront capital in order to get started.
+You may have noticed that many of the active real estate investment opportunities listed above do require substantial upfront capital to get started.
 You can’t wholesale or flip a house if you can’t purchase the house in the first place!

-Fortunately, there are still other ways to get involved with real estate investing, even if you don’t want to own or manage tangible property (or if doing so is out of financial reach for you right now).
-These passive real estate investment tactics can help you glean the benefits of investing without taking on quite as much of a fiscal and physical burden.
+Fortunately, there are still other ways to get involved with real estate investing, even if you don’t want to own or manage tangible property.
+(Or if doing so is out of financial reach for you right now).
+These passive investment tactics can help you glean the benefits of real estate investing without taking on quite as much of a fiscal and physical burden.

 Private Equity Funds

-Because these areas tend to be up-and-coming (and because tax benefits can incentivize investors to support them), opportunity funds often see substantial capital gains for their investors, and taxes incurred on those gains can be deferred until December 26, 2026.
+Because these areas tend to be up-and-coming (and because tax benefits can incentivize investors to support them), opportunity funds often see substantial capital gains for their investors.
+And taxes incurred on those gains can be deferred until December 26, 2026.

 That means the longer the investment is held before that date, the lower your overall tax liability will be.
 And opportunity fund investments held for at least ten years prior can expect their capital returns to be permanently excluded from capital gains taxes.